hemanthmarukala/Moviereview/README.md

 # Moviereview
-pythin project to show a list of movies and their trailers
+python project to show a list of movies and their trailers

 #Movie.py